decretist/Dissertation/Chapter0/chapter0.md

 ## Note on Translations

-I have, wherever possible, supplied for each Latin passage quoted the corresponding passage from a published English translation.[^24] In cases where no such translation was available, or I considered the available translation seriously misleading, I have supplied my own translation, indicated with the notation (trans.
+I have, wherever possible, supplied for each Latin passage quoted the corresponding passage from a published English translation.[^25] In cases where no such translation was available, or I considered the available translation seriously misleading, I have supplied my own translation, indicated with the notation (trans.
 PLE).
 Special thanks to Atria A. Larson for her suggestions regarding the translation of the *Marturi placitum*.

-[^1]: The term Digital Humanities came into general use with the publication of *A Companion to Digital Humanities* (Blackwell, 2004), the National Endowment for the Humanities (NEH) created its Office of Digital Humanities (ODH) in 2008, and William Pannapacker's "The MLA and the Digital Humanities" in the December 28, 2009 issue of *The Chronicle of Higher Education* brought developments in DH to the attention of a widespread audience, notably including university administrators, for the first time.
+[^1]: The term Digital Humanities came into general use in 2004 with the publication of *A Companion to Digital Humanities*, the National Endowment for the Humanities (NEH) created its Office of Digital Humanities (ODH) in 2008, and William Pannapacker's "The MLA and the Digital Humanities" in the December 28, 2009 issue of *The Chronicle of Higher Education* brought developments in DH to the attention of a widespread audience, notably including university administrators, for the first time. @kirschenbaum_what_2012.

 [^5]: Carlos Larrainzar in [-@larrainzar_borrador_1999, 601],
 describes Sg as having "poco menos de 1,050 *auctoritates* y en